Bayern Munich and RB Leipzig deliver Bundesliga early Christmas gift | DW | 05.12.2020

 Right at that time of year when those watching the Bundesliga ask themselves whether anyone can challenge Bayern, RB Leipzig answered with a resounding yes.

-Julian Nagelsmann's side dominated early proceedings, recovered from a quick fire Bayern brace and kept the world's most in-form striker in Robert Lewandowski out of the game.
-They might not have won the game, but it has been a long time since a team displayed both quality and confidence throughout a game in Munich.
+Julian Nagelsmann's side dominated early proceedings, recovered from a quick fire Bayern double and kept the world's most in-form striker, Robert Lewandowski, out of the game.
+They might not have won, but it has been a long time since a team displayed as much quality and confidence throughout a game in Munich.

-Despite excessive schedules only enhanced by having a host of players away on international duties, this was a contender for game of the season.
-Not just for the dramatic back and forth and exciting football on display but because a game between the top two teams in the league, the best attack (Bayern had scored 31 goals beforehand) against the best defense (RB Leipzig had only conceded six beforehand), and the country's top two coaches truly lived up to the hype.
+Despite excessive schedules only exacerbated by having a host of players away on international duties, this was a contender for game of the season.
+Not just for the dramatic back-and-forth and exciting football on display but because a game between the top two teams in the league, the best attack (Bayern had scored 31 goals beforehand) against the best defense (RB Leipzig had only conceded six beforehand), and the country's top two coaches truly lived up to the hype.

 "We had Tuesday in the back of the minds so I'm happy with the way the lads went to their limit," Nagelsmann said afterwards.